 She turned her attention back to the moon and the howling.
 After we finished our drinks, answered nature's call, and cleaned up a bit, we sat near the fire; it was getting chilly.
 Suddenly, she stood and said, "Put another log on."
 I did, and when I turned back, she was dragging the sleeping bag out of the tent.
 I looked inquisitively, and she took me by the hand and pulled me down onto the sleeping bag.

 After breakfast, we cleaned up the campsite, saddled up, and rode back to the house.
 We held hands most of the way, but she pulled away as we got within sight of the house.
 We unpacked the horses, I helped Mercy carry the tack into the barn, and in turn, she helped me load my gear into the jeep.
 Jake was gone.
 We stood holding each other and staring into each other's eyes until we heard the front door open.
 Mercy asked when I was coming back, and I told her, the first break I could get.
 She stared at me with those green eyes, nodded, kissed me goodbye, and walked away towards the house.
-As she climbed the front porch steps, she turned and looked at me, and a wave, quoted Juliet on the morning after she and Romeo had spent their first night together (and as Romeo was trying to leave before he got caught by Juliet's dad), said:
+As she climbed the front porch steps, she turned and looked at me, and with a sweeping wave suitable of a princess, quoted Juliet on the morning after she and Romeo had spent their first night together (and as Romeo was trying to leave before he got caught by Juliet's dad), said:

 "Good night, good night!
 Parting is such sweet sorrow,